 - 6. Under the Student Code of Conduct you must - i.
 Behave in a responsible manner. - ii.
 Act with honesty and integrity. - iii.
-Treat others in a considerate and courteous way and with mutual respect including in your communications and use of social media.
+Treat others in a considerate and courteous way and with mutual respect. - iv.
+Ensure your behaviour and communications (including social media) do not unreasonably offend others.

-- iv.
-Respect the rights of others (including rights of free speech and academic freedom within the law). - v.
-Act as responsible members of the local community in which you live and behave as a considerate neighbour. - vi.
+- v.
+Act as responsible members of the local community in which you live, and behave as a considerate neighbour. - vi.
 Comply with University regulations, policies, procedures and codes of practice. - vii.
 Abide by the law. - viii.
 Adhere to University safeguarding guidelines during placements. - 7.
-Examples of behaviour which breaches the Student Code of Conduct include (but are not limited to) the following: - Physical misconduct pushing and shoving, causing injury to others, assault, causing physical harm. - Sexual misconduct engaging in (or attempting to engage in) a sexual act without consent, sharing private sexual material without consent, touching, or kissing without consent, making unwanted remarks of a sexual nature. - Abusive behaviour threatening, abusive, disorderly, or unreasonable behaviour, verbal abuse, intimidation, acting in a hostile manner. - Harassment engaging in unwanted attention, stalking, and following, behaviour which causes fear or distress to others, bullying behaviour, comments and/or actions which intend to demean others (including postings, messages and comments on all forms of social media including within private groups).
-It is important to realise that behaviour may still be harassment even if that was not the intention. - Property causing damage to property, misuse of property (e.g. computers and laboratory equipment), defacement of property, unauthorised entry to property, theft.
-This mainly relates to University property or the property of students, employees or visitors to the University. - Drugs and alcohol unacceptable behaviour arising from the consumption of drugs or alcohol, supply, cultivation, or possession with intent to supply controlled substances. - Health and Safety actions/omissions that cause or could have caused a health and safety concern (e.g. smoking in non-designated areas, misuse of fire equipment, failure to evacuate during fire alarms), possession of an offensive weapon including imitation or replica products. - Anti-social behaviour behaviour that damages or has the potential to damage the University's relationship or reputation in the local community, causing distress to others through anti-social behaviour (e.g. excessive or unacceptable levels of noise, failure to respect the rights of others including the rights to free speech and academic freedom within the law and the right to peaceful protest). - Disruption intention to interfere or cause disruption to the operation or activities of the University, behaviour that could cause damage to the reputation of the University, failure to disclose name or student id to an employee of the University when it is reasonable to require such information, interfering with a disciplinary investigation (e.g. by disposing of evidence, intimidation of witnesses, retaliation, making vexatious or malicious conduct allegations), failure to respond to reasonable requests or directions by University staff, downloading of unauthorised material using University IT equipment or IT account, recording of lectures, academic session or conversations without consent from the person involved, making available to others audio recordings or visual images from a teaching session without consent from the person involved.
+Examples of behaviour which breaches the Student Code of Conduct include (but are not limited to) the following:- - Physical misconduct pushing and shoving, causing injury to others, assault, causing physical harm. - Sexual misconduct engaging in (or attempting to engage in) a sexual act without consent, sharing private sexual material without consent, touching or kissing without consent, making unwanted remarks of a sexual nature. - Abusive behaviour threatening, abusive, disorderly or unreasonable behaviour, verbal abuse, intimidation, acting in a hostile manner - Harassment engaging in unwanted attention, stalking and following, behaviour which causes fear or distress to others, bullying behaviour, comments and/or actions which intend to demean the victim (including postings, messages and comments on all forms of social media including within private groups).
+It is important to realise that behaviour may still be harassment even if that was not the intention. - Property causing damage to property, misuse of property (e.g computers and laboratory equipment), defacement of property, unauthorised entry to property, theft.
+This mainly relates to University property or the property of students, employees or visitors to the University. - Drugs and alcohol unacceptable behaviour arising from the consumption of drugs or alcohol, supply, cultivation or possession with intent to supply controlled substances. - Health and Safety actions/omissions that cause or could have caused a health and safety concern (e.g. smoking in non-designated areas, misuse of fire equipment, failure to evacuate during fire alarms), possession of an offensive weapon including imitation or replica products. - Anti-social behaviour behaviour that damages or has the potential to damage the University's relationship or reputation in the local community, causing distress to others through anti-social behaviour (e.g. excessive or unacceptable levels of noise, failure to respect the rights of others to freedom of speech within the law). - Disruption disruption to the operation or activities of the University, behaviour that could cause damage to the reputation of the University, failure to disclose name or student id to an employee of the University when it is reasonable to require such information, interfering with a disciplinary investigation (e.g. by disposing of evidence, intimidation of witnesses, retaliation, making vexatious or malicious conduct allegations), failure to respond to reasonable requests or directions by University staff, downloading of unauthorised material using University IT equipment or IT account, recording of lectures, academic session or conversations without consent from the person involved, making available to others audio recordings or visual images from a teaching session without consent from the person involved.